martintrojer/martintrojer.github.com/content/post/2013-07-17-non-tailrecursive-functions-in-coreasync.md

 ### Non-tail recursive functions

 Now for a more [involved example](http://tour.golang.org/#68), we want to walk a binary search tree and put the values on a channel.
-When all results have been put on the channel we want to close it.
+When all results have been put on the channel, we want to close it.

 Here's a simple version of the walker (using the thread blocking `>!!` call).